-Possibly, although these should be minimal.
+Possibly, although these should be very minimal.
 While the program pays for travel visas, it does not pay for passports, so trainees without passports would need to budget for that expense.
+All other expenses are covered.

 What are the start and end dates for the program?